awsdocs/aws-parallelcluster-user-guide/doc_source/network-configuration-v3.md

 **Warning**
 For clusters created with `SlurmSettings` / `Dns` / `DisableManagedDns` and `UseEc2Hostnames` set to `true`, the Slurm `NodeName` isn't resolved by the DNS\.
 Use the Slurm `NodeHostName` instead\.

+**Note**
+When `UseEc2Hostnames` is set to `true`, Slurm configuration file is set with ParallelCluster prolog and epilog scripts:
++ prolog is executed to add nodes info to /etc/hosts on compute nodes when each job is allocated\.
++ epilog is executed to clean contents written by prolog\.

 **Cluster configuration**

 Learn how to configure your cluster to run in a subnet with no connection to the internet\.